hsogo/gazeparser/GazeParser/docs/adv/stim2capdelay.rst

     Figure 7

-Issues on the Presentation PC
+Estimating delay in the Presentation PC
 ---------------------------------------------

 It is considered that CRT dislpay has better temporal characteristics compared to LCD.